metal-messiah/mtn-rest-service/readme.md

 separation of concerns, puts all conversion logic into a single consistent framework, and again, keeps the domain models nice and clean.

+IMPORTANT

+* Controllers shall only return Views (wrapped in ResponseEntities).
+They do not return full entities
+* Controllers shall only receive Views.
+Do not tread views sent from clients as full entities, otherwise you risk overwriting data the user didn't intend to overwrite.

 ## Query Specifications (Dynamic WHERE Clause)
 Dynamic WHERE clauses can be constructed using Spring Data Specifications.
 A Specification creates a structure of Predicates that are translated into the WHERE clause of a query, and is used with the default JpaRepository findOne,